 As with every Fed statement day, 90% of the time stocks stay in a plus or minus .50% range until 2pm before the fireworks take place.
 I fully expect that to be the case today.
 Besides that, there is also a strong long-term trend for stocks to close the day higher, although that is not as strong as it used to be.
-Additionally, with stocks near all-time highs and significant upside progress over the past month, the bulls have even less dry powder than normal, not to mention how poorly stocks have done under Jay Powell on Fed day.
-6 weeks ago, I offered that "any short-term rally may be sold".
-From 2:00pm on July 31 until August 5, stocks fell in a straight line after Powell et al indicated that the rate decrease was a "mid-cycle cut" and not the beginning of a new accommodative cycle.
+Additionally, with stocks at all-time highs and significant upside progress over the past month, the bulls have even less dry powder than normal, not to mention how poorly stocks have done under Jay Powell on Fed day.
+In his short tenure as Fed chair, Powell already has the weakest stock market performance of any Fed chair in history on Fed day.